zencart/documentation/content/user/admin_pages/tools/store_manager.md

 - Update All Products' Attribute Sort Orders: if you decide you want (for example) the Color option to appear before the Size option on the product info screen, you would set the attribute sort order in [Admin > Catalog > Option Name Manager](/user/admin_pages/catalog/option_name_manager/), then use this button.

 - Update ALL Products Price Sorter: The Price Sorter exists so that your listing pages can allow customers to sort by price.
-You should use this action after importing price data using a tool like [EasyPopulate](/user/products/easypopulate/).
+You should use this action after importing price data using a tool like [EasyPopulate](/user/products/easypopulate/), or manipulating prices in the database by hand or any tool other than the admin product/sale/special/pricemanager pages.
 Note that after running "Reset ALL Products Master Categories ID" (below) you should also use the "Update ALL Products Price Sorter."

 - Update Hit Counter: The hit counter is shown in the dashboard of your admin in the Statistics widget, and shows you the number of visitors.